fran-man/fran-man.github.io/_posts/2021-01-19-entropy-and-complexity.markdown

 they worked, they would be generating energy from nothing.

 ## Application to Software Engineering
 OK, great.
-We've talked about entropy and CoE which are try physics concepts, which surely is nothing to do with working as a software engineer, right?
+We've talked about entropy and CoE which are dry physics concepts, which surely is nothing to do with working as a software engineer, right?
 These are totally unrelated fields after all.

 Maybe not, though.
 At the lowest level, computers are just moving subatomic particles (electrons) around.
 They also convert